thesyntaxslinger/syntaxslinger.com/docs/docs/networking/dns.md

 ### Syncing AdGuard Instances

-Node 1 contains the master/primary AdGuard Home instance which then has it's config taken and synced to the other 3.
+Node 1 contains the master/primary AdGuard Home instance which then has its config taken and synced to the other 3.

 There is no configuration needed for the DNS64 turned off node, since it is Unbound that handles that.